Glenn McGrath: Retirement

 On 23 December 2006, McGrath announced his retirement from Tests.
 His last Test was the fifth Ashes Test against England in Sydney in January 2007, where he took a wicket with the last ball of his Test career.
 He retired from all forms of international cricket following the successful 2007 Cricket World Cup, at which he became the leading wicket taker in the history of the World Cup, while also being the tournament's top wicket taker with 26 and being named player of the tournament.
-He was named in the 'Team of the Tournament' by ESPNCricinfo for the 2007 World Cup.
-His spell of 3–18 against South Africa was named as the fifth-best ODI bowling performance of the year by ESPNCricinfo voters.
+He was also named in the 'Team of the Tournament' by ESPNcricinfo for the 2007 World Cup.
+His spell of 3–18 against South Africa was named as the fifth-best ODI bowling performance of the year by ESPNcricinfo voters.

 Indian Premier League

 McGrath was signed by the Delhi DareDevils for the 2008 Indian Premier League, the first season of the Indian Premier League.
 He played in 14 matches for the side and was the team's most economic bowler during the competition.
-He was resigned for the 2009 competition but did not play a match.
+He was re-signed for the 2009 competition but did not play a match.
 After playing twice for Delhi in the 2009 Champions League Twenty20, in January 2010 the franchise announced that it had bought out the remaining year of McGrath's contract, effectively bringing his cricketing career to an end.